Hecze/Hecze/README.md

 <h3>A passionate Full Stack Developer and AI researcher from Peru</h3>

-<p style="font-size: 50px">I am an AI enthusiast, integrating large language models (LLMs) with various system components to extend capabilities.</p>
+<p style="font-size: 50px">I have experience in web development and am currently specializing in artificial intelligence.
+My main focus is on integrating large language models (LLMs) with various system components to enhance their functionality and reach.</p>

-### Key Achievements
-<p>Some of my key achievements include collaborating on innovative projects like a graph-based file manager for Huawei and developing an award-winning genetic simulation software recognized by my university.</p>
+<p style="font-size: 50px">I am interested in working on innovative projects and scientific research.
+I value opportunities to explore new possibilities and tackle challenges.
+I am also dedicated to charitable causes and strive to make a positive contribution to the community.</p>
 ### Recent Projects and Achievements
 <ul style="margin: 20px auto; padding: 20px; max-width: 600px; list-style-type: none;">
   <li style="margin-bottom: 10px;">🦾 Designed an AI multi-agents architecture for the Vercel AI Competition</li>